How do I update my birth record after I have a court ordered name change?

 - The $15 amendment fee, made payable to the: North Dakota Department of Health.

-- A legible, non-expired, copy of your photo ID.
+- A legible, non-expired, copy of the photo ID for the person that signed the letter.

 If you would like an updated certified copy of your birth record following the name change, you will also need to submit a Request for a Certified Copy of a Birth Record (SFN 8140), along with an additional $15 per copy requested.